collapsed-stacks/startups/questions/6081/case-studies-of-successful-implementation-of-agile-project-management.md

 - tagged: `market-research`
 - score: 2

-<p>I'm starting a business that offers agile training and I'm looking for case studies about successful implementation of agile project management.
-Any suggestions welcome.</p>
+I'm starting a business that offers agile training and I'm looking for case studies about successful implementation of agile project management.
+Any suggestions welcome.

 ## No Answers